aaronshaver/dig-deep-descent/to-do.md

 ## medium -term

 * feature: white drill dot fades from white to black as correlated with percentage of battery
-* feature: show “Please play on a desktop or laptop browser” if mobile is detected
+* feature: show “Please play on a desktop or laptop; mobile is not currently supported” if mobile is detected
-    * make sure mobile detection doesn’t filter out iPad because could technically be played with tablet plus keyboard
 * feature: visual indicator of drill at work... maybe a ring, maybe a different color dot
 * feature: mouseover objects == show short description + stats like hit points of rocks
 * feature: gems get bigger diameter as the colors get more valuable to give a sense of reward